 "There is a long-term investment opportunity in Europe.
 But opportunity and risk in this region are inseparable, for better or for worse.
 The key is identifying proven companies and constructing a portfolio best positioned to take advantage of that opportunity."

-Ian joined Guinness Asset Management in 2006, and is portfolio manager on the Guinness Global Equity Income Fund, Guinness Global Innovators Fund and the Guinness European Equity Income Fund.
+Nicholas joined Guinness Asset Management in 2018, and is portfolio manager on the Guinness European Equity Income Fund.

 How do we run the Fund?